 Death has this much to be said for it, you don’t have to get out of bed for it.
 And wherever you happen to be, they bring It to you free.
 The sure road to extinction that we all travel towards and shall be lost in always, not to be here, not to there, not to be anywhere.
 And soon, nothing more terrible, nothing more true.
 He wouldn’t want anyone to be sad because his life is over, he would want you to be glad that his life happened.
 His inurnment will be in the Forrest Township Cemetery at a later date, with no services accorded.

-To plant a tree in memory of Donald Fortna, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Donald Fortna, please visit our floral store.